-Elevation - 35 of 34
+Elevation - 42 of 41

-Elevation FAQs - 34 Found
+Elevation FAQs - 41 Found

-The SRTM data were captured at a nominal 30-meter posting over the United States and provided in 1x1 degree blocks.
-The SRTM data were later edited to remove significant spikes and delineate water bodies and coastlines, but certain issues persist.
-Water features depicted in the SRTM data were derived from ancillary source imagery resulting in significant temporal differences between the water features and the SRTM data.
+SRTM data were captured at a nominal 30-meter posting over the United States and provided in 1x1 degree blocks.
+SRTM data were later edited to remove significant spikes and delineate water bodies and coastlines, but certain issues persist.
+Water features depicted in the SRTM data were derived from ancillary source imagery resulting in significant temporal differences between water features and the SRTM data.
 Significant voids and above-ground elevations exist in areas such as tree canopy due to the sensor's measurement of reflective surfaces.

-A key difference between NED data and SRTM data, is that source data used to produce the NED are processed to represent bare ground readings and do not contain elevated surfaces.
-NED datasets are developed from a variety of source data, including photogrammetrically derived terrain data, digitized contours, lidar, and IfSAR.
-Source data undergo rigorous quality assurance to qualify as input to the NED layers (see the FAQ How are the highest quality elevation data sources selected for deriving the NED seamless layers?).
+A key difference between 3DEP and SRTM data is that source data used to produce the 3DEP DEMs are processed to represent bare earth ground readings and do not contain elevated surfaces.
+3DEP standard DEMs are developed from a variety of source data, including photogrammetrically derived terrain data, digitized contours, lidar, and ifsar.
+Source data undergo rigorous quality assurance to qualify as input to the 3DEP DEM layers (see the FAQ on "How are the highest quality elevation data sources selected for deriving the 3DEP seamless layers?").

-Photogrammetry/Aerial Data/Digitized Contours/Lidar/IfSAR Data
+Photogrammetry/Aerial Data/Digitized Contours/Lidar/ifsar Data

-High resolution, 10m & 30m DEMs
+0.5m, 1m, 3m, 5m, 10m & 30m (limited areas) DEMs

 1924 - Present